Short Story: War Within

 I took another long sip from my straw.
 Don’t know what to do.

 Little Me cheered, and Chrony wanted to tell him to go to Blazes.
 He had every right to feel confident, though.
 I hadn’t gone to my high school graduation banquet because I hadn’t had a date, and I’d had no date because Little Me told me I couldn’t trust the cute guy who had asked me to go with him.
 Little Me didn’t trust any man.
 I’d listened to her.
-Now, I graduated in a month with my degree in education.
+Now, I was graduating in a month with my degree in education.
 I’d dreamt of becoming a doctor since childhood, but Little Me had convinced me that I couldn’t handle the pressures of medical school.
 Consequently, I was going to be a teacher instead.
 And I hated teaching.

 The server brought my food and refilled my drink.
 As I ate, I watched the second hand on the kitschy Dairyland Milk Jug wall clock as it ticked away the time.
 Greg’s time.
 How many seconds could he possibly have left?

 But because of Little Me, I still hadn’t ever had a serious boyfriend.
 I was going into teaching instead of medicine.
-And a man lay dying in hospital while I battled myself in the dining room of a small-town greasy spoon.
+And a man lay dying in the hospital while I battled myself in the dining room of a small-town greasy spoon.

 Chrony didn’t want me to miss out on life anymore.
 She told me to stop running away like a five-year-old.
-I needed to take risks because only then could I truly know what it meant to be alive.
+I needed to take risks because only then could I truly understand what it meant to be alive.
 But she spoke so softly that I had to strain to hear her most of the time.

 I told her to keep it, then whispered, “Yeah.
 I just gotta go back where I belong.”